Confirmation Statement / People with significant control (PSC)

 No, the data on the screen is what has been submitted to Companies House using WebFiling.
 You will receive a separate email indicating whether your data has been accepted or rejected.

 What is PROOF?

 PROOF (Protected Online Filing) enables companies to protect themselves from unauthorised changes to their company's record as it prevents the filing of certain paper forms.
-These include documents for an appointment/resignation/change of particulars of company officer and the change of the registered office.
+These include documents for an appointment/resignation/change of particulars of company officer, annual return, change of company name and the change of the registered office.

 Once you have joined PROOF, Companies House will reject any paper versions of these forms and send them back to the registered office address.
 This will help ensure that any changes made have been registered by the company itself.

 How do I register my company for PROOF?